Vxrpenter/Updater-Wiki/docs/using-updater/upstreams.md

 !!! tip "Tip"

-    It is advised to foolproof the request logic by checking for request failures and catching possible `SerializationException` if the response body has to be serialized.
+    It is recommended to foolproof the request logic by checking for request failures and catching possible `SerializationException` if the response body has to be serialized.

-The fetch function generally consists of two parts, the actual requesting and the returning of the version.
+The fetch function generally consists of two parts, the requesting and the returning of the version.

 !!! example